-- 1. Recent photographs, taken within 3 the months preceding the application, of the buildings, structures, projects or lots subject to the proposed works, as well as structures located on neighbouring lots in order to obtain an overall appreciation of the area of intervention; - In order to evaluate the context of insertion of the main building, photos and a summary analysis of architectural styles and dominant periods of construction of the sector or street in which is inserted the project; - 3.
+- Recent photographs, taken within 3 the months preceding the application, of the buildings, structures, projects or lots subject to the proposed works, as well as structures located on neighbouring lots in order to obtain an overall appreciation of the area of intervention; - 2.
+In order to evaluate the context of insertion of the main building, photos and a summary analysis of architectural styles and dominant periods of construction of the sector or street in which is inserted the project; - 3.
 In the case of a new structure, a reconstruction, an extension or exterior renovation work, the plans, elevations, cross-sections and sketches, in colour, showing the architecture of any existing structure to be modified and of any projected structure on the concerned lot in the application as well as the relation with any building and any existing structure located on adjacent lots.
 The plans must show the architectural features of buildings, namely the openings, the roof, walls and overhanging elements.
 The plans must be prepared by a professional; - 4.
-Details on the selected materials and colours for all structures, buildings or projects, including signs; - Detailed landscaping plan including but not limited to, the location of existing and projected vegetation, the species to be planted, the location of structures, buildings and projects, including signs and lighting equipment, parking areas, as well as fences, hedges, garden walls and retaining walls; - An illustration of the impact on the built and natural landscape, including one or more visual perspectives allowing to understand the intervention's insertion in the area (e.g. photo montage, simulation models); - 7.
+Details on the selected materials and colours for all structures, buildings or projects, including signs; - 5.
+Detailed landscaping plan including but not limited to, the location of existing and projected vegetation, the species to be planted, the location of structures, buildings and projects, including signs and lighting equipment, parking areas, as well as fences, hedges, garden walls and retaining walls; - 6.
+An illustration of the impact on the built and natural landscape, including one or more visual perspectives allowing to understand the intervention's insertion in the area (e.g. photo montage, simulation models); - 7.
 In the case of an intervention on a building of interest, research on the building's history and heritage; - 8.
 In the case of an intervention within a sector of archaeological interest, a study of the archaeological potential of the proposed public domain.
-This study must include a summary of the existing historical and archaeological data; the indication and characterization of the archaeological potential on a plan or a map of the site; and an intervention strategy, if required;
+This study must include a summary of the existing historical and archaeological data; the indication and characterization of the archaeological potential on a plan or a map of the site; and an intervention strategy, if required; - In the case of an intervention within the core of the Ecoterritory of the Senneville Forest, a study prepared by a professional or a biologist showing the project's impact on the core and proposing adequate mitigation and compensation measures; - 10.
+In the case of an intervention within zones R-04, I-03 and R-03, a comprehensive development plan of the entire zone including but not limited to the road network, the infrastructures, the uses, the densities, the location or sitting of the buildings, the Ecoterritory, the elements of interest, etc. in order to obtain an overall picture of the proposed project;